Quinnen Williams

-Quinnen Williams (born December 5, 1997) is an American football defensive tackle for the New York Jets of the National Football League (NFL).
-He played college football at Alabama and was drafted by the Jets with the 3rd overall pick in the 2019 NFL Draft.
-He is the younger brother of his Jets teammate, linebacker Quincy Williams.
+Quinnen Williams (born December 5, 1997) is an American professional football defensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the New York Jets with the third overall pick in the 2019 NFL draft.
+He is the younger brother of linebacker Quincy Williams.

-Early years
+Early life

 Williams attended Wenonah High School in Birmingham, Alabama.
 His mother died of breast cancer in 2010.
 He was rated as a four-star prospect and the 17th best defensive tackle in the country for the class of 2016 by the 247Sports Composite.
 Williams originally committed to Auburn University to play college football but changed to the University of Alabama on June 30, 2015.

 College career

 After redshirting his first year at Alabama in 2016, Williams played in all 14 games as a redshirt freshman in 2017, recording 20 tackles and two sacks.
 He had two tackles in the 2018 College Football Playoff National Championship victory over Georgia.

 Williams was named the starting nose guard prior to Alabama's 2018 season opener against Louisville.
 He accounted for six total tackles and 3.5 tackles for loss in the game and was named SEC Co-Defensive Line player of the week.
 In a shutout win against LSU on November 3, Williams had 10 total tackles, 3.5 for loss, and 2.5 sacks, and was named Walter Camp National Defensive Player of the Week and SEC Defensive Player of the Week.

 After his redshirt sophomore season, Williams was named a unanimous first-team All-American and first-team All-SEC.
 He was awarded the Outland Trophy as the nation's best interior lineman.
 His 20 tackles for loss were tied for second in the SEC, and his eight sacks were tied for fifth in the conference.

-On January 11, 2019, Williams announced that he would forgo his remaining two years of eligibility and enter the 2019 NFL Draft.
+On January 11, 2019, Williams announced that he would forgo his remaining two years of eligibility and enter the 2019 NFL draft.